Dichi13/messenger-bot/README.md

 ![Bot Illustration](docs/illustration.gif)

 ## Description
 This is a simple messenger chatbot built in Node.js.
-This bot utilizes store.js library to store session and all messages data.
+This bot utilizes store.js library to store sessions and all messages data.
 This means this bot has no persistence layer as all data is stored in runtime memory.

 ## Setup
 1. Clone this git repository to your development environment.